ABOUT THE AWARD

 Performances at jazz venues and/or festivals.
 This is usually at the Sydney International Women’s Festival and the Melbourne Women’s International Jazz Festival.

-The Award is named in honour of the late jazz pianist Jann Rutherford, and is funded by private donations in partnership with the Mietta Foundation, Melbourne International Women's Jazz Festival (MIWJF), Sydney Improvised Music Association (SIMA), and ABCJazz.
+JRMA is funded by private donations and support from the Mietta Foundation with assistance from Melbourne International Women's Jazz Festival (MIWJF), Sydney Improvised Music Association (SIMA) and ABC Jazz.